doubleunion/arooo/README.md

 Anyone is welcome to make an issue or a pull request.
 We would *love* for first-time contributors to pick one of our [good first issue](https://github.com/doubleunion/arooo/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) issues :)

 We have a mailing list!
 Feel free to ask any question, including basic git and ruby questions etc :) https://groups.google.com/a/doubleunion.org/forum/#!forum/public-du-code

-### Github flow

-If you are new to GitHub, you can [use this guide](http://railsbridge.github.io/bridge_troll/) for help making a pull request.

 ### Development setup